Waste & recycling FAQs

 Small quantities of potentially hazardous household products can be taken to certain Household waste and recycling parks.
 This includes those used in cleaning (solvents), gardening, DIY (thinners, paint), car maintenance (engine oil) and fluorescent tubes and light bulbs (which contain mercury).

-List of waste accepted at the tip (recycling centre)
+List of waste accepted at Household Recycling Centres

-As many residents don't use the garden waste collection service during the winter months, brown bin waste will not in future be collected during the months of December, January and February.
-The change to this service will be introduced from 1 December.
-Residents will receive a new calendar explaining the changes.
-The frequency of black bin, recycling and food collections will not change.
+As many residents don't use the garden waste collection service during the winter months, brown bin waste will not be collected during the months of January and February.

 My Recycling Wales allows you to browse Welsh local authorities and see what happens to your waste across the UK, and even around the world.
 Learn More Here